2019 Chicago Cubs season

 The 2019 Chicago Cubs season was the 148th season of the Chicago Cubs franchise, the 144th in the National League and the Cubs' 104th season at Wrigley Field.
-The Cubs were managed by Joe Maddon, in his fifth year as Cubs manager, and played their home games at Wrigley Field as members of Major League Baseball's National League Central Division.
+The Cubs were managed by Joe Maddon, in his fifth year as Cubs manager, and played their home games at Wrigley Field as members of Major League Baseball's National League Central.

 The Cubs began the season on the road against the Texas Rangers on March 28 and ended it at the St. Louis Cardinals on September 29.
 They finished the season 84–78 to finish in third place in the Central Division.
-The Cubs failed to make the playoffs for the first time since 2014.
+The Cubs failed to make the playoffs for the first time since 2014, after a historic late season collapse.
 Prior to the end of the season, the Cubs announced that Joe Maddon would not return as manager for the 2020 season.

 Previous season

 The Cubs finished the 2018 season 95–67 to earn a tie with the Milwaukee Brewers for the division.
 They lost to the Brewers in a 163rd game to determine the Central Division champions, failing in their quest to win the division for a third consecutive year.
 Instead, they hosted the Wild Card Game against the Colorado Rockies, but the Cubs lost 2–1 in 13 innings.